Digital-Defiance/model-compose-pre-alpha/README.md

 1.3.
 Validate the concept through open source community feedback, surveys, and competitor analysis.

+- [ ] **Investigate MLflow:** Research MLflow, an open-source platform designed to manage the ML lifecycle, including experimentation, reproducibility, and deployment.
+Understand its features, strengths, and weaknesses.

+- [ ] **Explore DVC (Data Version Control):** Look into DVC, an open-source version control system for ML projects.
+Understand how it brings Git-like version control to data science teams, tracking data, models, and experiments.

+- [ ] **Study Kubeflow:** Examine Kubeflow, an open-source project developed by Google to run machine learning workflows on Kubernetes.
+Assess how it simplifies deployments of ML workflows and understand its portability and scalability aspects.

+- [ ] **Understand Seldon:** Investigate Seldon, an open-source platform that enables data scientists and engineers to deploy, scale, and monitor their machine learning models in production.
+Determine how it manages these aspects and how it could potentially integrate with your project.

+- [ ] **Look into Tecton:** Review Tecton, a feature store for operational machine learning, designed to help data scientists manage and access features for model training and inference.
+Explore how it manages and provides access to ML features.

+- [ ] **Research Neptune.ai:** Analyze Neptune.ai, a platform that aids in tracking machine learning experiments and facilitates monitoring and visualizing metrics and outputs.
+Understand how it achieves these functionalities and how they may fit into your project.

 1.4.
 Document the key findings and insights.

 ## 2. Requirements Gathering & Analysis